Brian Ortega: Ultimate Fighting Championship

 Ortega was scheduled to face Max Holloway for the UFC Featherweight Championship on July 7, 2018, at UFC 226.
 However, on July 4, Holloway was pulled from the fight due to "concussion like symptoms".
 Hence, Ortega scratched from the fight after Holloway's withdrawal.

 The fight against Max Holloway eventually took place on December 8, 2018, in the main event at UFC 231.
 Ortega lost the fight by doctor stoppage at the end of the fourth round.
 This fight earned him the Fight of the Night award.

 Ortega was scheduled to face Chan Sung Jung on December 21, 2019, at UFC on ESPN+ 23.
 However, Ortega pulled out of the fight in early December citing a knee injury.
 The bout against Jung eventually took place on October 18, 2020 at UFC Fight Night: Ortega vs. The Korean Zombie.
 Dropping Jung multiple times, Ortega won the one sided match by unanimous decision.

 Ortega was scheduled for a UFC Featherweight Championship bout against current UFC Featherweight Champion Alexander Volkanovski on March 27, 2021, at UFC 260.
 However, the fight was cancelled due to COVID-19 protocols.

-On April 2, 2021, it was announced that Alexander Volkanovski and Ortega will be the coaches for The Ultimate Fighter 29 at ESPN+ and the show will feature contestants at bantamweight and middleweight.
+On April 2, 2021, it was announced that Alexander Volkanovski and Ortega would be the coaches for The Ultimate Fighter 29 at ESPN+ and the show will feature contestants at bantamweight and middleweight.

 Ortega faced Alexander Volkanovski on September 25, 2021, at UFC 266 for the UFC Featherweight Championship.
 He lost the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Ortega faced Yair Rodríguez on July 16, 2022, at UFC on ABC 3.
 He lost the fight via TKO at the end of the first round after suffering a dislocated shoulder which rendered him unable to continue.

+After a year and a half layoff, Ortega returned to rematch against Yair Rodríguez on February 24, 2024, at UFC Fight Night 237.
+Ortega won the fight via arm-triangle submission in the third round.
+This fight earned him another Performance of the Night award.

+Ortega was scheduled to face Diego Lopes in a Lightweight bout on June 29, 2024, at UFC 303.
+The bout was originally scheduled for Featherweight, but was changed one day before the event due to weight cutting issues by Ortega.
+Subsequently, the day of the event, Ortega withdrew from the bout due to an illness and was replaced at the last minute by Dan Ige.

+The bout with Diego Lopes was rebooked and eventually took place on September 14, 2024, at UFC 306.
+He lost the fight by unanimous decision.

+Ortega faced former UFC Bantamweight Champion Aljamain Sterling on August 23, 2025 at UFC Fight Night 257.
+Originally slated as a featherweight bout, the fight was changed to a 153-pound catchweight after reports that Ortega experienced complications during his weight cut.
+Ortega lost the fight by unanimous decision.